Skip to content

 How to Enter

-Any 6th, 7th, or 8th grade student residing in Eastern Kentucky with an idea about using civics to improve their community may submit their essay to participate in one local competition in their state.
+Any 6th, 7th, or 8th grade student with an idea about how they can use civics to improve their community may submit their essay to participate in one local competition in their state.
 All essays must be submitted by Tuesday, February 3, 2026, at 11:59 p.m.
 Eastern Time.
 Visit www.nationalcivicsbee.org for the latest news on the application portal, entry deadlines, and resources.

 Essay Topic